Shay Given: Aston Villa

 On 18 July 2011, Given joined Aston Villa for a fee believed to be around £3.5 million.
 He signed a five-year deal, meaning that he would be 40 when his contract expired.
 Given made his Villa debut in a pre-season friendly victory over Walsall on 21 July.
 He was substituted at half time for Andy Marshall, when the score was 2–0 to Villa.
 On 13 August 2011, Given played his first Premier League match for Aston Villa against Fulham in a 0–0 draw.
 In September 2011, Given was reunited with Terry Gennoe at Aston Villa.
 After four years out of the game, Gennoe was named as the new first team goalkeeping coach, replacing Rafa González.
-He had previously coached Given at Blackburn Rovers and Newcastle United.
+He had previously coached Given at Blackburn and Newcastle.
 On 3 December, Given suffered a torn hamstring, which sidelined him until January.

 After a disappointing start to the 2012–13 season, Given lost his first team place to Brad Guzan after two league games.
 However, on 5 January 2013, he appeared in a 2–1 home win against Ipswich Town in an FA Cup third round match.
 Three days later, Given also played for Villa in a 3–1 away defeat against Bradford City in the first leg of the League Cup semi-final match.
 Despite winning the second leg 2–1, Villa were eliminated from the competition.

 On 15 April 2014, Given was appointed temporary assistant to Paul Lambert after the club suspended Ian Culverhouse and Gary Karsa, pending an internal investigation for an undisclosed reason.
-Given played in all of Aston Villa's 2014–15 FA Cup fixtures that led to an appearance in the 2015 FA Cup Final at the age of 39, which Villa lost 4–0 to Arsenal.
+Given played in all of Aston Villa's FA Cup fixtures that led to an appearance in the 2015 FA Cup final at the age of 39, which Villa lost 4–0 to Arsenal.
 The Cup run began with a 1–0 victory over Blackpool, and continued with 2–1 victories over both AFC Bournemouth and Leicester City, and a 2–0 win over derby rivals West Bromwich Albion.
 In the semi-final, Villa came from a goal down to defeat Liverpool 2–1, putting the club in their first FA Cup final since 2000.

 Loan to Middlesbrough

 Given joined Middlesbrough on a one-month loan deal on 28 November 2013 as cover for the injured Jason Steele.
-Given's initial one-month loan deal was extended to the end of February 2014 and ultimately, he made his last appearance for Middlesbrough on 22 February, in a 0–0 draw against Leeds United.
+Given's initial one-month loan deal was extended to the end of February 2014 and ultimately, he made his last appearance for Middlesbrough on 22 February in a 0–0 draw against Leeds United.
 Whilst at Middlesbrough, Given kept ten clean sheets in 16 league games.